Ending a tenancy agreement

 If you have served a notice to end the tenancy and the tenants have not moved out, you will need a court order to regain possession of your property.

 If you are not entitled to use the accelerated possession procedure you will have to apply for a court hearing to receive a possession order.
-In most cases this will mean filling out a claim form (N5) and the particulars of claim form (N119).
+This will mean filling out a claim form (N5) and the particulars of claim form (N119) or, if the case is solely about rent arrears applying via the Possession Claim Online (PCOL) service.

-Once you’ve downloaded both the N5 and N119 claim forms, download our completion instructions for full support.
+We provide guidance on completing the N5 and N119 claim forms, and applying via PCOL.
+Download our completion instructions for full support.

 N325 Form & Bailiff Application Guidance for Landlords